talha-ash/React-Form-Gear/README.md

   }
 ```

-#Any Suggestions and improvement are welcome
+## Road Map

-##Road Map
+# Typescript Support

-#Typescript Support
+# Yup validator Support

-#Yup validator Support
+# Minor Tweaks

-#Minor Tweaks
+# Any Suggestions and improvement are welcome